CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 📋 How can you check you successfully forked the original repository?

-Hint: Check the url of your forked repository
+Hint: Check the URL of your forked repository

 {{</note>}}

 ## 💻 Working locally

-We can also use Git on our local machine to perform similar tasks as we do on Github.
+We can also use Git on our local machine to perform similar tasks as we do on GitHub.
 So we need to address the following question:

 {{<note type="question" title="❓ Question: ">}}

-How can we get a copy of an existing Github repository on our local machine?
+How can we get a copy of an existing GitHub repository on our local machine?

 {{</note>}}

-In other words, we need to get a local copy of the repository on Github.
+In other words, we need to get a local copy of the repository which is on GitHub.

 {{<note type="note" title="cloning">}}

-We call a local copy of a Github repository a **clone**.
+We call a local copy of a GitHub repository a **clone**.

 The process of copying a remote repository on to a local machine is known as **cloning**.

-A repository on Github is said to be **remote**.
+A repository on GitHub is said to be **remote**.

 A repository on our own computer is said to be **local**.